sunilabrahamindia/sunilabraham/publications/privacy-worries-cloud-facebooks-whatsapp-deal.md

 ## Context and Background

-This article was written shortly after Facebook announced its acquisition of WhatsApp in early 2014.
-Sunil Abraham situates the debate within a global context of rising concern over digital surveillance and platform monopolies.
-He warns that India’s absence of a dedicated privacy regulator leaves citizens and businesses unprotected, and that network neutrality debates must consider stages of market development alongside user welfare.
+This article was written in March 2014, shortly after Facebook announced its acquisition of WhatsApp for USD 19 billion, one of the largest technology deals at the time.
+Globally, the acquisition triggered concern among regulators and civil society groups, particularly in the United States and Europe, about data consolidation, surveillance, and the erosion of user privacy across platforms.

+Sunil Abraham situates the Indian debate within this broader international context while drawing attention to India's specific institutional gaps.
+Unlike the US Federal Trade Commission or European data protection authorities, India’s Competition Commission lacked jurisdiction to examine privacy harms arising from corporate mergers.
+This regulatory blind spot meant that even large-scale data consolidation affecting millions of Indian users could proceed without meaningful scrutiny.

+The article also reflects early recognition of the "walled garden" phenomenon in emerging markets, where first-time internet users often access the digital world exclusively through a single platform, typically bundled with telecom services.
+In such environments, platforms like Facebook function not merely as services but as gatekeepers to the internet itself, shaping user behaviour, expectations, and data flows from the outset.

+Sunil Abraham's critique of network neutrality debates is deliberately nuanced.
+Rather than adopting a purely ideological position, he argues that policy choices must be sensitive to stages of internet adoption and local market realities.
+However, this flexibility is coupled with a clear warning: without a strong, independent privacy regulator and enforceable data protection law, Indian users remain exposed to global platforms whose incentives are misaligned with local consumer welfare.

+The article predates India's later privacy and data protection initiatives by several years, yet many of its concerns proved prescient.
+Subsequent debates around data localisation, platform dominance, surveillance, and user consent echoed the institutional vacuum Abraham identified in 2014, underscoring the article’s continued relevance in India's digital policy discourse.

+## External Link

+- <a href="https://economictimes.indiatimes.com/tech/internet/privacy-worries-cloud-facebooks-whatsapp-deal/articleshow/31970166.cms">Read on The Economic Times</a>

 {% include back-to-top.html %}